 Summer seems to go hand in hand with the occasional sunburn.
 Since spending three months indoors just isn’t possible, proper application of sunscreen is essential to reducing your risk of skin cancer and premature aging.
 To learn more about sun protection, use this sunscreen Q&A (with information from the American Academy of Dermatology) and visit aad.org.

 Who should wear sunscreen?

 - Sunscreen helps prevent skin cancer by protecting you from the sun’s ultraviolet rays.

 - According to statistics, an estimated one in five Americans will develop skin cancer in his or her lifetime.

 - Broad spectrum (which protects against both UVA and UVB rays)

 - SPF 30 or higher

 - Every day—UV rays are present throughout the year, even on cloudy days.

-- Sand, snow, and water reflect the sun’s rays, increasing the need for sunscreen.
+- Be extra cautious around sand, snow, and water, which reflect the sun’s rays and increase the need for sunscreen.